Aliases for CACNA1E Gene

 GeneCards Summary for CACNA1E Gene

 CACNA1E (Calcium Voltage-Gated Channel Subunit Alpha1 E) is a Protein Coding gene.
-Among its related pathways are CCR5 Pathway in Macrophages and PEDF Induced Signaling.
+Among its related pathways are Arrhythmogenic right ventricular cardiomyopathy (ARVC) and Calcium signaling pathway.
 GO annotations related to this gene include calcium ion binding and voltage-gated calcium channel activity.
 An important paralog of this gene is CACNA1A.

 UniProtKB/Swiss-Prot for CACNA1E Gene